Self-Correcting Quantum Computers: Conclusions

-We have constructed a model for a self-correcting quantum computer based on topological stabilizer codes.
-The model, to be local, requires $7$ spatial dimensions.
+Related to this central problem, we have constructed a model for a self-correcting quantum computer based on topological stabilizer codes.
+The model, to be local, requires $7$ spatial dimensions ---the codes require 6 dimensions and an extra dimension is needed to keep CNOT gates local.
 Our model consists of 1) a lattice of qubits exhibiting proper topological and geometrical properties so that 2) a code on this lattice allows a universal set of transversal gates (including measurements) and 3) a protecting Hamiltonian, with controllable coupling constants.
 We have described the procedures of initialization and measurement of the quantum computer, and how gates should be performed.
-For the latter, we propose to temporarily switch off the protecting Hamiltonian so that we can avoid problems due to the combined effect of the protecting Hamiltonian and the one needed to perform the gates.
+For the latter, we have also proposed an initialization method based on code deformations that avoids switching on/off Hamiltonians \cite{comment_switching}.

 We have then obtained two rigorous results concerning the self-protection of such a quantum computer.
 First, we have shown within the weak coupling limit regime that the memory is stable, generalizing thereby results of \cite{AlickiHHH-Kitaev}.
 Second, we have shown that if the memory is exposed to a local noise for a short time the quantum information is preserved.
-Our further results are not rigorous but are physically well motivated.
+Our further results are physically well motivated and established.
 These comprise the initialization scheme and a reasoning showing that we can perform gates on protected qubits with high fidelity.

 We would like to emphasize that as the formulation of a self-correcting quantum computer is a challenge, we decided to relax the number of spatial dimensions D in which our proposals are formulated.
 The point is to address this problem as a fundamental issue regardless of the dimensionality.
 Once we have seen that this is possible under the circumstances considered in this paper, then we may reflect on possible ways to lower the dimensionality D where the lattices are embedded.
 To this end, we should consider our models as simplified models as far as the types of degrees of freedom is concerned.
 We have only used spin 1/2 or qubits.
 It is an open question to see whether by including additional degrees of freedom like fermions or bosons, we could induce interactions that may lower the dimension in which self-correcting quantum computers are possible \cite{Tcodes_2}.
 A similar possibility is to consider models with generalized spins and discrete non-abelian gauge symmetry groups \cite{BombinMD08-nonabelian} which are found to posses string tension and confining properties.
 Generally speaking, there are instances of quantum theories whose critical dimensions for being stable can be lowered by introducing additional types of degrees of freedom or a combination thereof.
 This could also be the case here and this possibility we leave it open, but with the new insight gained here, we see that at least with simpler models it is possible to achieve the property of self-correctedness.